Constance Lemuria Resort is set on Praslin's unspoilt north-west coast.

 All the suites are within 15 metres of the sea, so the opportunity for a quick dip is literally on the doorstep.
 The view from the ground-floor rooms can be restricted by vegetation, so for better sea views opt for the first floor, whilst for quick sea access, the ground floor is the place.

-For Lemuria's ultimate accommodation option, the singular Presidential Villa (1,250m2) offers three en-suite bedrooms, including a master bedroom which boasts a terrace bathroom with private Jacuzzi, sauna and steam bath.
+For Lemuria's ultimate accommodation option, the singular Presidential Villa (1,250m2) has three en-suite bedrooms, including a master bedroom which boasts a terrace bathroom with private Jacuzzi, sauna and steam bath.
 In addition there are a lounge and dining room, and an indulgent three pools with steps to a section of private beach.
 Should you require them, a fully equipped office, private butler, chef and security can are all included in a stay here.

 Central to Lemuria, the main building is surrounded by dense tropical trees and huge granite glacis, many of which have been incorporated into the construction and overall design.
 Both the exterior and interior have been created with extensive use of timber, locally sourced granite, thatch and natural fabrics.
 From the expansive reception entrance, a naturally formed three-tierswimming pool comes into view – complete with swim-up circular bar and enormous, smooth glacis.